mahmoudashraf/consul-distributer-framework/README.md

 vis

 # Why Leader Election !!!???
-  - Distributed System consists of serveral nodes that co-coperate to acheive distributed processing tasks
+  - Distributed System consists of serveral nodes that co-operate to achieve distributed processing tasks
-  - Leader is needed to devide processing tasks between nodes and gather processing results to expose the final result
+  - Leader devide processing tasks between nodes and gather processing results to expose the final result

 Example:
-  If you have 250K document to search for a specific word and show how many times that word was mentioned inside.
+  If you have 250K documents to search for a specific word and you want to show How many times that word was mentioned inside.
-Leader will devide documnts betwwen nodes pro process and return result to leader
+Leader will devide documents between nodes to process and return result to leader

 ![alt text](https://github.com/mahmoudashraf/consul-leader-election/blob/master/ExampleDiagram.jpg)